patthoege/brain-flip/README.md

 * The icons came from [Font Awesome](https://fontawesome.com/)
 * The favicon came from [Icons8](https://icons8.de/icons/set/brain)
 * Converter image to png format for better performance from [Convertio](https://convertio.co/)
-* The responsive preview image at the top of the README.md came from [AmIResponsive?](https://ui.dev/amiresponsive?)
+* The responsive preview image at the top of the README.md came from [Am I Responsive?](https://ui.dev/amiresponsive?)
 * The card pattern image came from [Pattern Monster](https://pattern.monster/)
 * The images came from [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/)
 * The text title color came from [Text Gradient Color](https://www.cssportal.com/css-text-gradient-generator/)